Hercules (gangster)

 Rosario de Marshall, commonly known as Hercules, is an Indonesian gangster and political broker hailed from the current Timor-Leste.
 Hercules was a porter for the Indonesian army during the Indonesian occupation of East Timor.
 Once moved to Jakarta, he formed his own preman gang in the Tanah Abang district, ruling the Jakartan criminal underworld during the 1990s.
 Today, Hercules retains a celebrity status as a fearsome gangster, occasionally appearing on TV programs as well as tabloid magazines.
-He is also notable for his political ties with the 2014 and 2019 Indonesian presidential election candidate Prabowo Subianto.
+He is also notable for his political ties with the 2014 and 2019 Indonesian presidential election candidate and current president Prabowo Subianto.

 Biography

 Rosario was born in the 1960s in the Portuguese Timor, growing up during the chaotic era in the backdrop of the Indonesian invasion of East Timor (1975—1976) and the subsequent occupation by the Indonesian national army.
 He first made contact with the Indonesian army through colonel Gatot Purwanto around 1975.
 He was then orphaned in 1978 after his parents were killed in a bombing hitting the town of Ainaro.
 Since then, he was incorporated as a courier who provided logistical assistance to the Indonesian special forces, Kopassus under the Tenaga Bantuan Operasi (TBO) program.
 "Hercules" was a code name given to Rosario by the Kopassus' radio communication team.